ryan-wong/VFI-coding-challenge/README.md

 ## The Stack
 suggested STACK is Angular, Nodejs, Firebase(auth/hosting)

+## The Process

+1. Fork this GitHub repo
+1. In your forked repo, set up a new Cypress environment
+1. Write some end-to-end tests fulfilling the [Acceptance Description](#acceptance-description) below
+1. Create a pull request from your fork into this original repository.
+1. In your pull request description, please document how to run the code you've written and how to verify the fulfillment of the acceptance criteria.
+Feel free to add additional thoughts, e.g. why you implemented a feature in a certain way, what were your learnings, etc.
+1. Mention @c-gray, @faisalnwz or @miltonlopezjr in the pull request description to let us know you're ready for review.

 ## What you'll need
 You can use Google, your Github profile, peek into your older projects or use any code sharing websites you find relevant.